paperbenni/paperbenni.github.io/content/posts/instantwm.md

 Some of these are still issues.
 Flameshot does not work by default on Wayland.
 It still complains after applying a few fixes.
-Espanso is really hacky on wayland.
+Espanso is really hacky on Wayland.
 Some features straight up do not work.

 Some things about it are broken by design, features that will never make it in there, but which some applications rely upon.
 These applications will stay on